-- (1) Freestanding signs.
-Freestanding signs include pole signs, billboards, banners, and monument signs which shall be governed by the following regulations: - (A) Area. - (1) The aggregate area of all freestanding signs shall not exceed an amount equal to one and one-half square feet for each one linear foot of land on the lot's frontage abutting the primary street, except that a minimum 48 square feet of sign area is allowed regardless of lot frontage.
+- (C) Number.
+No more than two subdivision development signs per development are authorized. - (D) Setback.
+A subdivision development sign may not be placed closer than 15 feet from any curb line or zero feet for the property line, whichever is greater. - (4) Noncommercial signs visible from a public right-of-way.
+Noncommercial signs, such as, but not limited to, real estate signs, garage sale signs, celebratory signs, political signs, construction signs, and holiday signs, may be placed on a residential lot subject to the following limitations: - (A) Number.
+No more than two such signs per lot. - (B) Area.
+Each sign may be no larger than 9 square feet in area. - (C) Height.
+Such signs may not exceed four feet in height. - (b) Commercial districts.
+Freestanding and attached signs shall be allowed as a matter of right in all commercial and manufacturing zoning districts, except as regulated elsewhere in this Article or the Code of Ordinancesby the terms of section 12.04.017 regulating signs in the River Corridor District, Downtown District, and Cultural District Overlays and in section 12.04.018 regulating signs in the Fort Concho Historic District. - (1) Freestanding signs.
+Freestanding signs shall be governed by the following regulations: - (A) In General Area requirements: - (1) The The aggregate area of all freestanding signs shall not exceed an amount equal to one and one-half square feet for each one linear foot of land on the lot's frontage abutting the primary street, except that a minimum 48 square feet of sign area is allowed regardless of lot frontage.
 Except as provided in 12.04.005(b)(1)(A)(2), in no case shall the sign area of any one freestanding sign exceed 250 square feet.
-These signs are classified as pole signs, banner signs, and monument signs.
-Only one street frontage shall be considered the primary street frontage on a lot. - (2) Except as prohibited elsewhere in this Article or the City's Code of Ordinances, signs in excess of 250 square feet shall be classified as a billboard and allowed as a matter of right in the following zoning districts: - (a) CH, OW, ML, and MH; and - (b) in CG and CG/CH districts in a designated area adjacent to the following thoroughfares: - North Bryant Boulevard (U.S. Highway 87) from West 14th Street north to the city limits - ii.
+Only one street frontage shall be considered the primary street frontage on a lot. - (B) Billboard Area: - (1) Except as prohibited elsewhere in this Article or the City's Code of Ordinances, signs in excess of 250 square feet shall be allowed as a matter of right in the following zoning districts: - (a) CH, OW, ML, and MH; and - (b) in CG and CG/CH districts in a designated area adjacent to the following thoroughfares: - North Bryant Boulevard (U.S. Highway 87) from West 14th Street north to the city limits - ii.
 North Chadbourne Street from 37th Street north to the city limits. - iii.
 Pulliam Street from North Bell Street east to the city limits. - iv.
 South Chadbourne Street from Avenue N south to the city limits. - v.
 Loop 306 from Sherwood Way east to the city limits. - vi.
 South Bryant Boulevard (U.S. Highway 87) from San Jacinto Street south to the city limits. - vii.
 Sherwood Way from Clare Drive southwest to the city limits. - vii.
-Arden Road from Sherwood Way west to the city limits. - (3) Billboards are prohibited in the following areas: - i.
-Cultural District Overlay Zone - ii.
-Downtown District - iii.
-Historic District and Overlays - iv.
-River Corridor District - V. Fort Concho Historic District and Sign Area - vi.
-Historic Old Town District - (A) Billboard signs may be of the only classified as freestanding signs.
-Freestanding billboard signs shall not exceed thirty-five (35) feet in height and all billboard sign structures shall observe the same yards and setbacks required for buildings or other structures in the district on which they are located. - (i) No billboard sign shall be located nearer than one hundred twenty-five (125) feet to any residential district boundary line. - (ii) Electronic message billboard signs may be of the freestanding type.
-Freestanding electronic billboard signs shall not exceed thirty-five (35) feet in height, All signs must be placed in compliance with state and federal regulations, even if more
+Arden Road from Sherwood Way west to the city limits.

+(2) Billboard signs may be of the only classified as freestanding signs.